-The fourth set of measurements was taken for one subscription only, for a fixed message size and varying the history cache of the RMW layer from 1 to 20 units.
+The third set of measurements was taken for one subscription only, for a fixed message size and varying the history cache of the RMW layer from 1 to 20 units.

-In the fifth set of measurements we measure the footprint of applications of requesters/repliers that act according to a client/service pattern.
+In the fourth set of measurements we measure the footprint of applications of requesters/repliers that act according to a client/service pattern.

 In this section, we detail the methodology employed for the memory profiling of the experimental configurations described above, and for each of them we present the results obtained.

-The measurements are conducted on a micro-ROS Client application with a varying number of entities: either publishers/subscribers (1, 5, 10, 15) or client/server (1, 2, 5, 10).
+The measurements are conducted on a micro-ROS Client application with a varying number of entities: either publishers/subscribers (from 1 to 15) or client/server (from 1 to 10).

 All the tested apps run on top of FreeRTOS and inside of an ESP32 board.
-The board is connected by either UDP or serial transport to a micro-ROS Agent running on a Linux machine.
+The board is connected by UDP transport (WiFi) to a micro-ROS Agent running on a Linux machine.
 As explained above, the choice of FreeRTOS has been by virtue of its memory management functionalities, which easily allow to compute the memory used by applications.